PaddlePaddle/book/label_semantic_roles/README.en.md

 1. Construct inputs
  - input 1: sentence, input 2: predicate sequence, input 3: predicate context, extract $n$ words before and after predicate and get one-hot representation, input 4: region mark, annotate argument position if it locates in the predicate context region
  - expand input 2~3 as sequences with the same length with input 1
-2. Convert input 1~4 to real-vector sequences via lookup table; input 1 and 3 share the same lookup table, input 2 and 4 have separate lookup tables
+2. Convert input 1~4 to real-vector sequences via lookup table; input 1 and 3 shares the same lookup table, input 2 and 4 have separate lookup tables
 3. Take four real-vector sequences from step 2 as inputs of bidirectional LSTMs; Train LSTMs to update representations
 4. Take representation from step 3 as input of CRF, label sequence as supervision signal, do sequence tagging tasks